 Tuere T. S. Ganges, a South Jersey native, writes in Baltimore, Maryland.
 She was a June 2009 recipient of the Archie D. and Bertha H. Walker Foundation Scholarship to the Fine Arts Work Center in Provincetown.
 Her fiction has won prizes at the Philadelphia Writers Conference; and has appeared in the Shine Journal, Flask and Pen, Milspeak Memo, Mythium Literary Magazine, Wigleaf, Fiction Circus, and a Pushcart Nominated piece in Referential Magazine.
 Wilted and Other Stories, her collection of short fiction is available as an ebook on Amazon.com.
 When she isn’t trying to keep up with her teenaged children, she’s trying to keep up with her teenaged students.
 And when she’s had enough of that she entertains herself with countless games of Word Hero and live-tweeting.
 Follow her on Twitter @tuereganges.

-Tiara Janté is a writer & author from northeastern Pennsylvania.
-In addition to her work a as a Staff Writer, she is the Publicity & Event Coordinator for BlackSci-Fi.com, as well as Co-Editor of Black Girl Magic Lit Mag.
+Tiara Janté is a publicist, ghostwriter & author from northeastern Pennsylvania.
+In addition to her work a as a Staff Writer, she is the Publicity & Event Coordinator for BlackSci-Fi.com, as well as a Co-Editor of Black Girl Magic Lit Mag.
 A self-confessed social media junkie, when she isn’t online or working on her many projects, she enjoys reading a good thriller, observing hip-hop beefs on Twitter, taking long naps and spending time with her hubby and children.
 Connect with her via her Website as well as her Twitter, Facebook & Instagram pages.